John Francon Williams: The Hawes Junction rail crash

+Later life

 By 1911 John's landscape had changed dramatically.
-He was now boarding at 25 St. Stephen's Road, Leicester, with the Grimsley family; widow Fanny Grimsley and her three unmarried daughters, Eliza aged 37, Jane aged 25, and Martha aged 21.
+He was now boarding at 25 St Stephen's Road, Leicester, with the Grimsley family; widow Fanny Grimsley and her three unmarried daughters, Eliza aged 37, Jane aged 25, and Martha aged 21.
 Also boarding at the handsome 7-roomed property were four female lodgers.
 John was at this point in his career a Publishers Representative (agent) and still traveling extensively.

-John Francon Williams died from a brain haemorrhage on 4 September 1911 in the County Hospital, Alloa, and is buried in an unmarked grave beside his wife in Clackmannan Cemetery in Clackmannanshire, Scotland.Register of Deaths: 1911, Deaths in the Parish of Alloa in the County of Clackmannanshire – page 57, no., 171, John Francon Williams, aged 57, died 4 September 1911 from a brain haemorrhage (retrieved 6 September 2017).
+John Francon Williams died from a brain haemorrhage on 4 September 1911 in the County Hospital, Alloa, and is buried in an unmarked grave beside his wife in Clackmannan Cemetery in Clackmannanshire, Scotland.

 He is identified as having had 42 published works in 79 publications in the World Catalogue (WorldCat).